 But strength doesn’t care about any of that.
 You don’t get cut any breaks because you have adversity to deal with.
 Some or all of those could be valid reasons why a person might not progress.
 And there might be a good reason why it happened.
 Maybe a guy has a new baby at home and that’s why he hasn’t been getting any sleep.

 Guess what… Strength still doesn’t care.
 I’m not saying it isn’t a good reason.
 In the case of the above example, it’s a damn good reason in my opinion.
-But I’m saying that strength and your ability to display it is a callous woman and she doesn’t care about anything other than you doing the things required to make progress.
+But I’m saying that strength and your ability to display it is callous and she doesn’t care about anything other than you doing the things required to make progress.
 And if that’s important to you, then that’s the nature of what you’re dealing with.

 Most of us are already marginally obsessed with being strong (and some more than others).
 But if you’re like me and have other priorities in life too, then that’s fine.
 Just understand the full view of where you stand.
 Strength will not care about your priorities.
 And if you care about strength, then there is only one recourse.
 Find a way.
 Make a way.
 Get the work done.
 Do what you have to do to see progress.
 Other priorities?
 That’s fine.
 But it’s very simple.
 Either you do what you need to do to improve or you don’t.